bagisto/bagisto-docs/docs/1.x/advanced/events.md

 If you have the Bagisto Package Generator installed, then you can use the following command which will create a new event class in `packages/ACME/TestPackage/src/Events` directory.

+Please follow the following steps to create a new event class in your `packages/ACME/TestPackage`

+1. We assume that you have created a new TestPackage using Bagisto Package Generator like the below command.

+`php artisan package:make ACME/TestPackage`

+2. Now, you can create a event `Events\TestEvent.php` class using the below command.

 `php artisan package:make-event TestEvent ACME/TestPackage`

-If event class already present then you can use force command for overwriting.
+If event class already present then you can use force command for overwriting by passing `--force` option.

 `php artisan package:make-event TestEvent ACME/TestPackage --force`